 Yes.

-In Illinois there is “dissipation” rule.
-If a spouse spends marital funds (including wages) for a non-marital purpose when there are irreconcilable differences in the marriage, this is “dissipation.”
+Illinois has a rule regarding “dissipation.”
+If a spouse spends marital funds (including wages) for a non-marital purpose when there are irreconcilable differences in the marriage, we call this “dissipation.”
 The spouse “spending” or dissipating the funds must put them back–in a sense–into the marital pot for division between the parties.
-Assume a husband who takes his girlfriend on a $10,000 vacation to Hawaii.
-This is dissipation.
-He has to pay it back.
+Assume a husband takes his girlfriend on a $10,000 vacation to Hawaii.
+Illinois law considers this as dissipation.
+He must pay it back to the marital pot.
 See our Q&A regarding dissipation.

 May the dating/infidelity “unofficially” impact on the financial aspects of the divorce case?